lichenbiostat/lichen-lab.github.io/index.md

 ### Research
-I am interested in data science research with its application in large-scale omics data.
-My current research focuses on developing statistical and informatics methods for analyzing of large-scale omics data.
+My lab's research focuses on developing statistical and informatics methods for analyzing of multi-omics data.
 Projects include but not limited to

 - **Epigenomics**:
 Develop statistical methods and database for analyzing epigenomic data